CloudWebManage/cwm-worker-operator/README.md

 pytest
 ```

-Run a tests with full output, by specifying part of the test method name
+Run a test with full output, by specifying part of the test method name

 ```
 pytest -sk "invalid_volume_config"